wellcomecollection/docs/rfcs/051-concepts-adapters/README.md

     "type": "IdentifierType"
   }
   ```
-  Is this OK?
+  Is this OK? **Yes, we prefer this**
-- Is the unused `id` on the documents actually necessary?
-Could we just use the default ES IDs?
+- Is the unused `id` on the documents actually necessary? **It's useful to be able to construct queries for these concepts, and the identifier proposed is scalable to various source schemas**